kevinsunsh/Alembic/README.md

 structure
 =========

 The Alembic extension uses the KL2EDK tool to generate the required C++ code out of a json codegen file.
-This makes it easy to add functionality to the extension later, or support future versions of liblas.
+This makes it easy to add functionality to the extension later, or support future versions of Alembic.
 You won't find any .cpp files in the *src* folder, the source code for certain non-automatic function bodies can be found in the .codegen.json file in the *src* folder.

 The latest KL2EDK documentation can be found here: http://documentation.fabricengine.com/FabricEngine/latest/HTML/ExtensionAuthoringGuide/kl2edk.html